sombriks/sombriks-hq/src/blog/0085-spring-security-configuration.md

 Te test above can be used to test the **basic auth** configuration.
-For tis kind of authentication, `TestRestTemplate` offers the `withBasicAuth` method.
+For tis kind of authentication, `TestRestTemplate` offers the `withBasicAuth` method to make life easier.

-To test JWT based authentication, you need to provide a valid token for each new request.
+To test JWT based authentication, you need to provide a valid token for each request.
 The easiest way to do that is to perform a login first:

 ```java